Home » English Article » Udio vs Suno (Dec 2025 Update): Vocals, Editors, Stems, Pricing & Legal Changes

 View Update Log

-Margabagus.com — AI music in 2025 largely comes down to two leaders: Udio and Suno.
-Udio often earns the edge on cleaner vocals and cohesive harmonies, while Suno accelerates idea-to-song with an in-song editor, 12-stem exports, and longer uploads on paid tiers.
-Updated Oct 2025, this comparison focuses on what creators actually feel, pricing, editing workflows, stems/exports, and commercial-use notes, so you can pick the right tool without overthinking.
-November note: Udio has increased monthly credits (2,400/6,000) and temporarily paused downloads/exports; see the tables below.
+Margabagus.com — By late 2025, AI music for most creators effectively comes down to two leaders: Udio and Suno.
+Udio usually earns the edge on cleaner lead vocals and cohesive harmonies, while Suno accelerates idea-to-song with an in-song editor, 12-stem exports, and longer uploads on paid tiers.
+Updated Dec 2025, this comparison focuses on what creators actually feel in daily use: model quality, pricing and credit math, editing workflows, stems/exports, and commercial-use rules, so you can pick the right tool without overthinking.
+The big new wrinkle is Udio’s licensing deal with major labels: credits on paid tiers have doubled to 2,400 / 6,000 per month, but downloads/exports are currently disabled, turning Udio into more of a closed streaming and idea engine unless you pair it with other tools.

 The Rise of AI Music Generation: Setting the Stage